grsp8491/Data-Cleaning-Project/README.md

 See CodeBook.md for information on source data, data files read in, and output file.

 ##Samsung data set
 Per the instructions for the course project, the source code assumes that the Samsung data is in the working directory.
+See the CodeBook for a list of the files used.

 ## Source code

 The source code

-1. loads in the library `dplyr`,
+1. loads in the library `dplyr`
 2. lists the eight unzipped data text files to be read in, and makes sure that they are all in the working directory
 3. reads in the eight files to similarly named tables
-a. some of the numbers being read have scientific notations (for example -2.6050420e-002).
+a. some of the numbers being read have scientific notations (for example -2.6050420e-002)
 The `read.table` function could read these and interpret them correctly, but the data.table `fread` function could not.
 b. to shorten the time to read in all the data files by more than 50%, nrows and colClasses were specified for each file in the each read.table function.
 4. attaches activity and subject ids to the X_test and X_train data files
 5. merges the two data files